ericPantarotto/react_ultimateCourse/_notes/notes.md

 **<span style='color: #a3842c'>Next.js Streaming:** [https://nextjs.org/docs/app/building-your-application/routing/loading-ui-and-streaming#what-is-streaming]

 ![image info](./34_sc1.png)

+### What is React Suspense?

+When using `Suspense` component, we implement a React native way to support and handle asynchronous operations like data fetching **in a declarative way**. **declarative means that we can use components in our JSX instead of imperative render logic**.

+In this case, all we have to do is to just wrap a component that an asynchronous operation into a `Suspense`.
+So we'll no longer need `isLoading` states and ternaries in our render logic, which will make our components so much simpler.

+**<span style='color: #875c5c'>IMPORTANT:**

+- The whole `Suspense` architecture is extremely complex and manually integrating asynchronous operations with Suspense is very hard.
+And so we leave this work to libraries and frameworks
+- thankfully for us Suspense works out of the box if we use something like *react-query*, *remix*, or of course *Next.js*.
+- Also, Suspense works just as advertised when combined with `React.lazy`
 <!---
 [comment]: it works with text, you can rename it how you want